jethrocarr/carnival-r10kwebhook/README.md

   configuration significantly, since it does not require a webhook to be added for each and every environment.

+* Written in Python 2.7 and using Boto3 for optimal compatibility with AWS Lambda and popular GNU/Linux distributions.

 # Webhook Lambda

+The webhook Lambda listens to webhooks from GitHub and turns them into messages on an SNS topic.

 ## Deployment